 When parents have children outside of wedlock, if they are in a committed relationship, those individuals usually do not seek a child custody or child support award from the court.
 The reality is that some couples these days raise children together as a couple without ever getting married.

-Regardless, many are area that child support awards can often be awarded through state administrative agencies.
+Regardless, many are areas that child support awards can often be awarded through state administrative agencies.
 In other words, one unmarried parent might try to obtain a child support award through the state.

 For parents who seek this (and it’s usually the mother), they file paperwork administratively through the state, including financial information.
 The other parent (usually the father) then has to respond either admitting or denying paternity.
 They also are to file financial paperwork if they are the father.
 If they deny they are the father, a paternity test is often ordered.